SilentCanary/Whiteboard/README.md

 # Whiteboard
-A simple drawing application with undo and redo functionality using SFML.
+A simple drawing application with undo and redo functionality using SFML.✏